caleorourke/skim/CONTRIBUTING.md

 ## Code Standards

 All submissions should follow, but not strictly adhering to, the <a href="http://codeguide.co" target="_blank">Code Guide by @mdo</a>.
-Also, as a suggestion, you can configure these settings in your editor to follow our code style.
+Also, as a suggestion, you can configure these settings in your editor to follow this coding style.

 ~~~
 "translate_tabs_to_spaces": true,